 For our first road trip after 14 months around the world, we travelled close to home!
 This decision was partly due to the international context (COVID19), our current situation and a desire to discover our door step’s surroundings.
 We left from the North of France to explore, a few hundred miles in a neighbouring country, the Belgian Ardennes region.
-We stopped at the Eau d’Heure Lake, Bouillon, Herbeumont, Orval Abbey, Saint-Hubert, Dinant before going back to the French side with Chooz and Val Joly.

 The Ardennes are a natural region stretching from France to Germany, via Belgium and Luxembourg, which has a lot to offer for nature lovers.
 Lakes, forests, rivers for great walks and hikes but also mountain bike or kayak trips.
 We were also seduced by the richness of its history with numerous castles and superb medieval villages.
 Finally, the legends and history linked to the region’s witchcraft have sparked our curiosity… Magical stay guaranteed!